saikast/Stack-Overflow-Survey-Analysis---2022/README.md

 **Analysis:**

-For this project, I was interested in using Stack Overflow data to better understand:
+For this project, I was interested in Stack Overflow 2022 data to better understand:

- 1. What are the Top 10 Countries respondents belong to?
+1. What are the top ten countries respondents belong to?

- 2. Does knowing more number of languages result in higher salaries?
+2. Does knowing more number of languaes result in higher salaries?

- 3 .
-What are the languages that earned the highest salaries?
+3. What are the languages that earned the highest salaries?

- 4 .
-Are the highest-paying languages in accordance with the rest of the workforce?
+4. Are the highest-paying languages in accordance with rest of the workforce?

- 5 .
-What languages do respondents want to work with in the future?
+5. What languages do respondents want to work with in the future?

 **Conclusion:**